 Hilton Augustine, Jr. founded GMSI three decades ago.
 Freed up from the day-to-day responsibilities of running a company, he is now hanging out in Buenos Aires.
-Hilton is living the dream in a Remote Year Program, a working community for freelancers and other globetrotting professionals.
-“I met some Buenos Aires natives last night at a bar,” he chuckled. “…I feel as if I’ve really integrated into the society now.”
+Augustine is living the dream in a Remote Year Program, a working community for freelancers and other globetrotting professionals.
+“I met some Buenos Aires natives last night at a bar," he chuckled.
+“I feel as if I’ve really integrated into the society now."

 Early years in New Orleans

-Although he was friendly and relaxed, all of Hilton’s answers to questions were matter-of-fact, and most were delivered without hesitation.
+Although he was friendly and relaxed, all of Augustine’s answers to questions were matter-of-fact, and most were delivered without hesitation.
 His responses were also impeccably thought out, simultaneously addressing the question posed, clearing up any potential discrepancies with previous answers and anticipating follow-up questions.

-“One of [my father’s] side jobs, he was actually working at a car dealership….
-All the salesmen get a new car as a demo and that becomes their private car for a while.
-They have to keep it clean and stuff like that….
-So he had me come to the dealership to wash his car … and of course another salesperson saw me there and I started washing theirs.
+“One of [my father’s] side jobs, he was actually working at a car dealership … All the salesmen get a new car as a demo and that becomes their private car for a while.
+They have to keep it clean and stuff like that … So he had me come to the dealership to wash his car … and of course another salesperson saw me there and I started washing theirs.
 So I literally opened a car wash business at twelve years old, and I would come in every Saturday and start washing the salesmen’s cars for two dollars each.

-The arrangement didn’t sit well with Hilton’s younger brother.
+The arrangement didn’t sit well with Augustine’s younger brother.
 “He actually started protesting, because he felt as if he should have been getting half the money even though he wasn’t doing half the work.
-So I literally had to deal with labor issues at twelve.”
+So I literally had to deal with labor issues at twelve."